 Human shaped shadows, stretched in length, slid along the walls, moving in and out of permanent shadow within the room.
 “What you bring across the threshold is all that exists in this place.”
 Said a voice, soft and low.

-I spun around the room and took inventory, in an attempt to locate it.
+I spun my eyes around the room, taking inventory, while searching for the source of the words.
 “What you bring across the threshold is all that exists in this place.”
-I felt something, someone near my elbow.
-I looked down, slowly, to see a child with a little brown face, looking up at me.
-“Who are you?”
-I asked the child.
+Feeling a presence, near my elbow, I looked down, slowly.
+The creature standing at my elbow had the face of a child.
+With it’s little brown face, looking up at me, I asked, “Who are you?”

-The child responded with a blank stare while echoes of laughter continued coming from things that sounded as though they were on the move; moving within the shadow where I could not see.
+The child responded with a blank stare, with the echoes of laughter continuing to come from things moving within the shadow where I could not see.

 “I tend to the things that are contained within this place.”
 She replied.

-Although I could still but barely see, I now saw the shapes of people sitting in shadow, in the dark corners of the room.
+Although I could still but barely see, I now saw the shapes of people, seated in shadow, in the dark corners of the room.
 “These are the chosen ones,” She said.
 “Generations and generations who sit in the darkened corners laughing, uncontrollably.”
 She looked up at me.
 “They laugh because they know the secret.”

 My mouth dropped open and I closed my eyes while kneeling in the dust.
 Thick saliva webbed across my lips.
 My jaw jerked as tears squeezed themselves through my shuttered eyes and rolled down my cheeks.
-I became only faintly aware of the horrible screams that were coming from deep within me.
+I became only faintly aware of the horrible screams that began to come from deep within me.

 “These are the consequences of your decisions.
 The Room contains all the broken things you have accumulated along your journey to reach The Room.”
 I heard the little girl say.
-“All sitting quietly in here waiting for your arrival.
+“All sitting quietly here, waiting for your arrival.
 All things sacrificed in service to your achievements.”

 The swirling ghosts of childhood dreams and children’s stories whispered about noisily.
 The desires of my youth, which should have been outgrown had strangled the gifts of the present.
 The echoes of nothing reached my ears almost as loudly as the laughter.
 “People are presented with choices.
 Incorrect decisions reset the lesson for some future date, until the lesson is learned.”
 She said.

 She motioned for me to come to where she stood.
 “Now that you are here.
 You will now be rewarded.”
 She took my arm and walked me to a corner and instructed me to sit.
 “Your reward, your job is to spin like the others, while you sit among the treasure of broken things you brought with you.”
 I looked into the child’s eyes quizzically.
 I still wasn’t fully grasping what was happening.
+I began to feel a strong desire to run, to find my way back to the door, realizing my children would make these same mistakes.
 She gently guided me into the chair.
 “The journey is more important than the destination.
 And all decisions lead to consequences.
 Your desire for good things, the good life, at the cost of nearly everything else, has brought you to The Room, like so many others before you.”
 My hands instinctively placed themselves on the loom as my feet began to pump the pedals.

 Soon I heard nothing, but the laughter of my own voice, echoing within the hollow of the room.